 Harry Potter and the Escape From Gringotts

-Found in Diagon Alley, right under the Fire-breathing Dragon, you’ll discover the magical thrill ride, Escape From Gringotts.
+You’ll discover the magical thrill ride, Escape From Gringotts, found in Diagon Alley, right under the Fire-breathing Dragon.
 The ride navigates the underground vaults of Gringotts Bank with Harry, Ron and Hermione by your side.

 Despicable Me Minion Mayhem